 - Minors below 10 years of age can open a recurring deposit account under parental guardianship.

-- HUFs, Proprietorship firms, charitable trusts, commercial organisations, trusts, associations, clubs and societies can open their RD account.
+- HUFs, Proprietorship firms, charitable trusts, commercial organizations, trusts, associations, clubs, and societies can open their RD account.

 PNB RD: Premature withdrawal rules